 Cats mostly sleep their days away.
 When you head out to work, leaving Fluffy firmly asleep on your bed, on returning at the end of a grueling shift, you can see them pretty much stretched out in the same position.
 That is because they have been taking the same long cat nap all day.

 It is difficult to compare the behavior of dogs and cats too closely because, just like humans, there can be huge variations.
-That can be within the individual breeds and the personalities of your feline or canine.
+That can be within the individual breeds and your feline or canine personalities.

 Some cats are much more playful and attentive than others whereas, some dogs can be a little on the shy and introverted side.
 A lot of this can be due to their environment.